obastemur/tf-idf/README.md

 ##### Project Description
 This is a mini PhD project that is intended to investigate some of the data mining methods to identify web page categories.
-Hoping this practical implementation with Node.JS will help other individuals interested with the methdods given below.
+Hoping this practical implementation with Node.JS will help other individuals interested with the methods given below.

 ##### Methods
  - Bag Of Words